WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 Malware scanning should be part of your regular maintenance routine.
 These scans catch infections early before they cause damage.

-Most security plugins like MalCare come with malware scanning functionality.
+Most security plugins, such as MalCare, include malware-scanning functionality.
 Configure your plugin to scan automatically on a daily or weekly schedule.
 When a scan finds malware, the plugin will give options to quarantine or remove the threat.

 In addition to automated scans, use online scanner tools to get a second opinion.
 These tools scan your website from external servers and can sometimes catch threats that your local scanner might miss.
 Run a scan at least once monthly.